ourworldventures/www_ourparadise/content/locations/index.md

 This land will be protected property, and can never be abused in any possible way.
 The land can only be used for:
 </p>

-- Regenerative organic farming
+- <p style='font-size: 15px'>Regenerative organic farming</p>
-- Working with local communities (Social Inclusion projects) Empower local communities to build a resilient(safe & secure), prosperous and regenerative daily/ food & dairy product supply chain.
+- <p style='font-size: 15px'>Working with local communities (Social Inclusion projects) Empower local communities to build a resilient(safe & secure), prosperous and regenerative daily/ food & dairy product supply chain.</p>
-- Education projects to do with regenerative farming and regenerative internet (EarthSchool/ElementSchool)
+- <p style='font-size: 15px'>Education projects to do with regenerative farming and regenerative internet (EarthSchool/ElementSchool)</p>
-- Research projects and programs experimenting with the best regenerative food and agriculture practices.
+- <p style='font-size: 15px'>Research projects and programs experimenting with the best regenerative food and agriculture practices.</p>
-- Conscious living in mobile structures, 100% eco friendly in balance with the organic farming
+- <p style='font-size: 15px'>Conscious living in mobile structures, 100% eco friendly in balance with the organic farming</p>
-- Keep the benefit of the farming in Zanzibar and for the people of Zanzibar (local economies)
+- <p style='font-size: 15px'>Keep the benefit of the farming in Zanzibar and for the people of Zanzibar (local economies)</p>
-- Farming of Internet Capacity (provide energy to the Regenerative Zanzibar Internet)
+- <p style='font-size: 15px'>Farming of Internet Capacity (provide energy to the Regenerative Zanzibar Internet)</p>

 <p style='font-size: 15px'>
 People who live around the Farming projects can find work and education on the land.